Eb2 ~ D6 (3 octaves, 5 notes and 1 semitone)

 Adding onto this, V usually favors lowering his larynx and opening the back of his throat a lot more than necessary when singing even within a relatively high range.
 Most of the time, V’s voice can be perceived as quite deep but actually when a vocalist pushes their larynx down, it alters the natural tone of their voice and causes their voice to sound much deeper than it really is.
 This is often a stylistic approach used in soul music, that can be turned on and off at will.
 However for V it’s either this approach, airy and overly opened in the back of throat while not fully relaxed, or a harsh growly approach.
 Only having two options can be limiting to a vocalist if they’re unable to grasp breath support fully yet.
 Since V tends to push the sound of his voice in the back of his throat a lot, the direction of air from his voice isn’t properly placed in his nasal cavities, which makes it harder for him to understand mask placement and project his voice.
 As such, he tends to sound slightly flat in tone production the higher he sings due to lacking a good connection of proper breath support, an open throat and a forward mask placed sound.

-If V were to sing the same song as Jungkook for an example, but the key was changed to suit his voice as a baritone, he’d be able to handle singing above his first passaggio slightly better than Jungkook would.
+If V were to sing the same song as Jungkook for an example, but the key was changed to suit his voice as a low tenor, he’d be able to handle singing above his first passaggio slightly better than Jungkook would.
 So the only true difference between them is that V has a slightly better grasp of breath support.
 However given the fact that V can’t simply change the key of every BTS song there is to suit his voice, he has to sing in the same exact range as the other three tenors.
 So naturally within the range that these songs are written in, Jungkook is the most qualified member to handle singing their repertoire.
-If V were to look into more solo singing opportunities, understanding his own voice type and embracing the true tone of his voice could help him develop his voice better as a baritone if he could sing in a range that’s natural to his voice.
+If V were to look into more solo singing opportunities, understanding his own voice type and embracing the true tone of his voice could help him develop his voice better as a dramatic or spinto tenor if he could sing in a range that’s natural to his voice.
 For future improvements, working on further developing connection between his vocal cords to be able to handle more dynamic changes, while developing his breath support could help V develop his vocal technique better overall.
 However for the time being, his current skill level is adequate for the type of music he sings.

 V is not much of a risk taker when it comes to his vocals and singing.
 He tends to sing with one specific style and doesn’t deviate much from that specific sound.
 He tends to choose either a harsh growly sound or a soft airy sound, which remains the same throughout most of his vocal performances.
 He doesn’t often try to add his own melodic changes to songs and instead chooses to sing songs as they’re originally written.
 When given the chance however, he does like to add his own twist to his vocal cords and is able to blend his voice with others and even himself when adding layers of harmonies to his vocal performances.
 One example would be the added harmonies present in his studio cover of “Someone Like You”, where he sang the song in the key he felt was most comfortable for his voice, adding his own octave unisons and harmonies throughout.